Dogecat0/blog/source/_posts/AI LLM/measuring-what-matters-evaluation-and-cost-tracking.md

 1.  **How do you know if the output is any good?**
 2.  **How do you prevent API costs from spiraling out of control?**

 Today, I tackled both of these head-on by building a robust evaluation and cost-tracking framework.
-It's an (again) interesting but necessary step for moving from a fun prototype to a reliable tool.
+It's an (again) interesting learning journey but important step for moving from a fun prototype to a reliable tool.

 <!-- more -->